Los Altos Orthodontics – Los Altos, CA | David R. Boschken, DMD

 In the previous office, the check-in/check-out desk was combined in the Reception area, and it was very tight.
 However, in the new office, there is plenty of seating for waiting patients who are now separated from a check-out lounge that affords greater privacy and prevents bottlenecks.

 The spacious office has six open bay treatment chairs and two private adult treatment rooms for older patients who don’t want their adjustments being done while sitting in the middle of much younger patients.
 Dr. Boschken selected A-dec chairs and LED lights along with MCC ortho carts.
 American-made, with an ultra-modern look, the A-dec brand appealed to the doctor’s desire for a visually enticing configuration with proven longevity and functionality.

 Digital Technology—More Precise and More Comfortable

 The move to a new office also meant a move to updated digital technology that streamlines orthodontic treatment, enhances diagnostics, and optimizes processes so they are faster and more comfortable for the patients.
-One advancement the doctor added to the new office is the Planmeca ProMax 3D cone beam X-ray system.
+One advancement the doctor added to the new office is the Planmeca ProMax 3D cone beam X-ray system in his imaging room.
 It provides precise measurements and images along with robust data, a benefit to those receiving care as well as to the staff.

 The Planmeca ProMax provides a full-mouth view, highlighting any hidden areas of complication that might require specialized solutions.
 The speed and ease of this technology helps the office staff be more efficient, which naturally speeds up workflows while still engendering a feeling of relaxation in the patient.